notiz-dev/notiz/content/blog/how-to-connect-nestjs-with-prisma.md

 </div>

-We are adding the above model to `schema.prisma` below the generator.
+Add the above model to `schema.prisma` below the generator section.

 For more complex models check out Prisma's [data modeling](https://www.prisma.io/docs/concepts/components/prisma-schema/data-model) definition.

 ## Step 5: Create SQLite database with Migrate

-We are creating our first database migration using the [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate).
-To use Migrate during development use the new command
+Create your first database migration using the [Prisma Migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate).
+To use Migrate during development use the new command called:

 <div shortcode="code" tabs="BASH">